-Bjorken flow~\cite{Bjorken:1982qr} without transverse expansion in a CFT setting is arguably the best studied example of a nonlinear non-equilibrium phenomenon in holography\footnote{It is interesting that recently devised so-called hyperbolic quenches~\cite{Mitra:2018xob} adopt effectively (1+1)-dimensional boost invariantt geometry of heavy-ion collisions in the context of condensed matter physics.}.
-Because of the conservation of the energy-momentum tensor, all the nontrivial information about the dynamics can be extracted from $\langle T^{\tau \tau} \rangle \equiv {\cal E}(\tau)$.
-This parametrization is useful to describe the early time physics relevant for modeling initial stages of ultra-relativistic heavy-ion collisions.
+Bjorken flow~\cite{Bjorken:1982qr} without transverse expansion in a CFT setting is arguably the best studied example of a nonlinear non-equilibrium phenomenon in holography.\footnote{Recently devised hyperbolic quenches~\cite{Mitra:2018xob} adopt an effectively (1+1)-dimensional boost invariant geometry of heavy-ion collisions in the context of condensed matter physics.} Because of the conservation of the energy-momentum tensor, all the non-trivial information about the dynamics can be extracted from $\langle T^{\tau \tau} \rangle \equiv {\cal E}(\tau)$.
+This parametrization is useful for describing the early time physics relevant for modeling initial stages of ultra-relativistic heavy-ion collisions.

-Towards this end, Ref.~\cite{Beuf:2009cx} noticed that combining \Eq{eq.NBmetric} (expanded to sufficiently high order in $u$) with a general Taylor series ansatz for ${\cal E}(\tau)$ around $\tau = 0$ does not lead to singular bulk metric coefficients in the limit $\tau \rightarrow 0$ as long at the early time expansion contains only positive even powers of proper time:
+Toward this end, Ref.~\cite{Beuf:2009cx} noticed that combining \Eq{eq.NBmetric} (expanded to sufficiently high order in $u$) with a general Taylor series ansatz for ${\cal E}(\tau)$ around $\tau = 0$ does not lead to singular bulk metric coefficients in the limit $\tau \rightarrow 0$ as long at the early time expansion contains only positive even powers of proper time:

-The coefficients in the above equation are not entirely arbitrary but they are related one-to-one to the near-boundary expansion of the bulk metric that satisfies the constraints on the initial time slice, as encapsulated by \Eqs{eq.bulkmetric} and \Eq{eq.NBmetric}.
-The early time series \eq{eq.epsilonETbif} turns out to have a non-zero, but finite radius of convergence, which allows one to reliably study the initial dynamics of the system.
-However as shown in Ref.~\cite{Beuf:2009cx}, and later corroborated in Ref.~\cite{Heller:2012je} using the full numerical solution of bulk Einstein's equations, the radius of convergence of~\eqref{eq.epsilonETbif} is, on one hand, much too small to see the transition to hydrodynamics.
-On the other, simple analytic continuations of the series~\eqref{eq.epsilonETbif} based on the Pad{\'e} approximants method provide unreliable extrapolations.
-This point is illustrated in \Fig{fig:bifETpossibilities}.
+The coefficients in \Eq{eq.epsilonETbif} are not entirely arbitrary, but they are related one-to-one to the near-boundary expansion of the bulk metric that satisfies the constraints on the initial time slice, as encapsulated by \Eqs{eq.bulkmetric} and \eq{eq.NBmetric}.
+The early time series \eq{eq.epsilonETbif} turns out to have a non-zero but finite radius of convergence, which allows one to reliably study the initial dynamics of the system.
+However, as shown in Ref.~\cite{Beuf:2009cx}, and as later corroborated in Ref.~\cite{Heller:2012je} using the full numerical solution of bulk Einstein's equations, the radius of convergence of \Eq{eq.epsilonETbif} is much too small for us to see the transition to hydrodynamics.
+This point is illustrated in \Fig{fig:bifETpossibilities} using the effective temperature (see footnote \text{\ref{foot.effT}}).
+Furthermore, simple analytic continuations of the series~\eqref{eq.epsilonETbif} based on the Pad{\'e} approximants method provide unreliable extrapolations.